nemethconsulting/uw-rhs/docs/test-system.md

     ```

     If your development system is installed correctly, you should see
-    the service start and display the URL of the service: `http://localhost:3000`.
+    the service start and display the URL of the service, usually `http://localhost:3000`.

 2. Make a test call to the service.